 Although the large-K limit is over-simplified, we expect certain qualitative features (such as the difference between positive and negative K) to carry over to the full solution.
-In particular, we remind that the QFI and QSNR signatures of the 2IK probe are fully determined by a single measureable observable, the spin-spin correlator \mathcal{C} , not only in the large-K limit but also in the full lead-coupled model.
-Although many-body effects conspire to produce richer physics in the full lead-coupled system that are naturally reflected in a more complex structure for \mathcal{C} , we may still use equation (19) to extract metrological properties.
-On the other hand, we do not generally expect $\mathcal{Q}{SP}(T) = \mathcal{Q}{SP}(K)$ when the leads are attached because the probe RDM eigenvalues are then no longer simple functions of the single rescaled parameter K/T and competition with other scales (J, D, T_K) will become important.
-We refer to appendix B where the nontrivial competition that arises when we have competing energy scales can already been seen in the narrow band limit (i.e. when $J/D \gg 1$ and wherein the electronic states in the leads can be approximated by a single local orbital in real space).
+In particular, we remind that the QFI and QSNR signatures of the 2IK probe are fully determined by a single measureable observable, the spin-spin correlator C, not only in the large-K limit but also in the full lead-coupled model.
+Although many-body effects conspire to produce richer physics in the full lead-coupled system that are naturally reflected in a more complex structure for C, we may still use Eq.
+(19) to extract metrological properties.
+On the other hand, we do not generally expect $Q{SP}(T) = Q{SP}(K)$ when the leads are attached because the probe RDM eigenvalues are then no longer simple functions of the single rescaled parameter K/T and competition with other scales (J, D, T_K) will become important.
+We refer to Appendix B where the nontrivial competition that arises when we have competing energy scales can already been seen in the narrow band limit (i.e. when $J/D \gg 1$ and wherein the electronic states in the leads can be approximated by a single local orbital in real space).

-5. 2IK model: NRG results
+V. 2IK MODEL: NRG RESULTS

-When a full continuum of electronic states is included in the metallic leads (which constitute the environment), the 2IK model, equation (13), is a famous strongly-correlated many-body problem [90, 92, 95] whose solution requires the use of sophisticated methods.
-Here we use Wilson's NRG method [109, 117, 118] to obtain the spin-spin correlation function $C = \langle \hat{\vec{S}}{IL} \cdot \hat{\vec{S}}{IR} \rangle$ numerically as a function of temperature T and couplings K and J. We set the conduction electron bandwidth D = 1, use NRG discretization parameter $\Lambda = 2.5$ and keep $N_s = 8000$ states at each step of the iterative diagonalization procedure.
-As previously emphasized, a knowledge of C (and its derivatives) is sufficient to determine fully the single parameter metrological capability of the 2IK probe-and so NRG, which provides numerically-exact access to this quantity, is an ideal tool.
-The evolution of C as a function of T and T0 we see a discontinuity in T1 and T2 at T3 at T3 at T4 at T5 are discontinuity in T5 at T6 at T6 at T7 and T8 are discontinuity in T8 at T8 at T9 and T9 are second-order quantum phase transition [92].
+When a full continuum of electronic states is included in the metallic leads (which constitute the environment), the 2IK model, Eq.
+(13), is a famous strongly-correlated many-body problem [90, 92, 95] whose solution requires the use of sophisticated methods.
+Here we use Wilson's NRG method [109, 117, 118] to obtain the spin-spin correlation function $C = \langle \vec{\mathbf{S}}{IL} \cdot \vec{\mathbf{S}}{IR} \rangle$ numerically as a function of temperature T and couplings K and J. We set the conduction electron bandwidth D = 1, use NRG discretization parameter $\Lambda = 2.5$ and keep $N_s = 8000$ states at each step of the iterative diagonalization procedure.
+As previously emphasized, a knowledge of C (and its derivatives) is sufficient to determine fully the single parameter metrological capability of the 2IK probe - and so NRG, which provides numerically-exact access to this quantity, is an ideal tool.
+The evolution of C as a function of T and K is smooth in the full model, although at T = 0 we see a discontinuity in $\partial_K C$ at $K = K_C$, indicating the existence of a second-order quantum phase transition [92].